Finding Articles on Demographics and Psychographic Variables for Market Segmentation

-This guide is designed to help students begin to find articles on demographics and psychographic variables for market segmentation with the use of three primary periodical indexes.
+This guide is designed to help students find articles on demographics and psychographic variables for market segmentation with the use of three primary periodical indexes.
 The discussion will include suggested search approaches and proposed terminology.
 The guide will conclude with information on how to obtain full text articles not found on a particular database.

-The NSU John Vaughan Library provides access to several online periodical indexes and full text databases which are useful for finding marketing research articles on demographics and psychographic variables.
-ABI/Inform, Wilson Omnifile's Business index, and Business Dateline may be particularly useful for finding article citations and full text articles on these topics.
-These databases, and others, can be accessed by clicking on the following link: Alphabetized List of Databases.
-Below are individual links to each of these three databases, and an explanation of how each one can be used to find articles pertaining to Demographics and Psychographic Variables for Market Segmentation:
+The NSU John Vaughan Library provides access to several online periodical indexes and full text databases which are useful for finding articles on marketing, demographics and psychographic variables.
+This includes ProQuest's ABI/Inform, EBSCOhost's Business Abstracts with Full Text, and EBSCOhost's Business Source Premier.
+These databases are found under the "Business and Technology" heading on the NSU Library's Articles and Databases by Subject page.
+Below are individual icon links to each of these databases, and an explanation of how each one can be used to find articles pertaining to Demographics and Psychographic Variables for Market Segmentation:

-1) ABI/Inform (ProQuest)
+1. ABI/Inform (ProQuest)

 - Contact the Subject Librarian for Business - email@example.com